2026-05-06 · supplements, appetite, weight-management

 - Try safer options first.
 Fiber and protein-based products are generally lower risk.

 - Compare to prescription therapy.
-If appetite control needs are significant, discuss FDA-approved medications.
+If appetite control needs are significant, discuss FDA-approved prescription medications or the broader class of GLP-1 medications, which produce far stronger and more consistent appetite suppression than any over-the-counter option.

 - Use as a short-term aid.
 Choose products with clear dosing and stop if side effects appear.